skleinbo/Ising/README.md

 `git clone https://github.com/skleinbo/Ising.git`
 or download the latest release.

-The simulation routines assembled in `src/mcmc.jl` use base Julia only.
-[TODO: Wrap them in a module]
+The MCMC routines assembled in `src/mcmc.jl` depend on `StaticArrays`.
+If you wish to use those only, consider installing the dependency manually with
+`] add StaticArrays`.

 The interactive application requires [Makie](https://github.com/JuliaPlots/Makie.jl) and a few other packages (see `Project.toml`).
 Start Julia from the root of the cloned directory with `julia --project`.
 The first time you use the app, install the dependencies from the REPL with `] instantiate`.
 Then start the app via `include("bin/main.jl")`.

-The analysis notebook utilizes various additional packages which are not installed by default.
-Install them once with `]add Plots LaTeXStrings StatsPlots GLM DataFrames DataFramesMeta CSV Distributions`

 ## Usage
 Load the MCMC methods with `include(src/mcmc.jl)`.
+Make sure all dependencies are installed if you do not use the predefined environment (see above).

 Help is available
 ```julia